ArtfordU7174/2024_july-set/READ.md

 This project is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as you see fit.

+## Added boto3 code for adding in aws users